Inatco/Trainable-HSOAICGPT/ChatGPT course Day1/Day1 Lab.md

 1. Log in using your newly created account.
    ![OpenAI Login](media/OpenAI-homepage-login.png)
+2. Specify 'ChatGPT' from the following page
    ![OpenAI Login](media/OpenAI-Login-ChatGPT.png)
-2. Take a look around to see where things are located.
+3. Take a look around to see where things are located.
+   Note that 'GPT-4' is locked at the top of the page, this is because the GPT-4 model is only available to ChatGPT Plus users.
    ![ChatGPT interface](media/ChatGPT-home-interface.png)
-3. Familiarize yourself with the layout of the dashboard, including navigation menus and options.
+4. Familiarize yourself with the layout of the dashboard, including navigation menus and options.

 ## Step 3: Exploring Functionalities and Settings